bmc/ebook/README.md

 - If you plan to provide a glossary, create `glossary.md`.
 If you don't need a glossary, delete the provided sample file.

+- If you want to include an author biography, just create `author.md`.

 - If you need a references (bibliography) section, create `references.yaml`, as described below.
 If you don't need a bibliography section, just delete the provided sample `references.yaml`.